FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 //...
 ```

 We're making this change, in getting roles from `req.headers.roles` to `req.session.roles`, because our `authorizationMiddleware` takes the decoded token and puts the roles object onto `req.session`.
-TBD do you have to?

 That's all we need to do in the Product Inventory service, but we'll need to make some changes to our gateway application to ensure it's passing the roles inside the JWT.